Understanding statements

 The Pismo platform updates the debits, credits and current balance values live for each new transaction as it occurs.

-Cycle dynamics imply the possibility that a transaction occurs on one cycle, but netting out another transaction that happened on a different cycle.
-For example, a credit on Statement 2 that compensates for a debit made in Statement 1.
+Cycle dynamics imply the possibility that a transaction occurs in one cycle, but nets out another transaction that happened in a different cycle.
+For example, a credit on Statement 2 could compensate for a debit on Statement 1.

-The Pismo platform calculates a minimum payment for the statement only at the cycle closing date.
-On this date, the platform assigns an open due date to the account, which equals the closed statement due date and marks the first day of debt, in cases where an account goes into default.
+The Pismo platform calculates a minimum payment for a statement at the cycle closing date.
+On this date, the platform assigns an open due date to the account, which equals the closed statement due date and marks the first day of debt in cases where an account goes into default.

 Statement management